rgvlee/LazyCache.Testing/README.md

 ## Overview

-The intent of this library is to provide the ability to create and manage an LazyCache IAppCache system mock.
+LazyCache.Testing is a system mock of the LazyCache IAppCache interface.
 It's easy to use (usually just a single line of code) with implementations for both Moq and NSubstitute.

 ## Resources